 how to apply

-- Call Open Space Program Manager Michele Frishman at 303-226-4522 to determine your project's eligibility and whether it will be competitive.
+Call Alex Castino at 303-226-4517 to determine your project's eligibility and whether it will be competitive.

 If you have more than one project in mind, please submit a separate concept paper for each project.

 Please keep in mind that a concept paper does not constitute a grant application.
-GOCO staff and peer reviewers will review your concept paper, and staff will present eligible concept papers to the GOCO Board.
-GOCO staff may determine that your project does not present sufficient urgency to receive funding in a particular cycle and may recommend submitting an updated concept paper in a later cycle.
+GOCO staff and peer reviewers will review your concept paper, and staff will present eligible concept papers to the GOCO Board's Parks, Trails, and Open Space Committee.
 Selected eligible applicants will receive a formal, invitation-only application, and a site visit will be scheduled.

 Feel free to contact us at any point during the completion of your concept paper and application.
 We are always willing and happy to assist you.

 In lieu of a 2019-2020 Protect grant round, the GOCO Board is offering Special Opportunity Open Space grants.
 The minimum grant request is $1 million with no maximum request.
 Learn More.

 Contact Alex Castino at 303.226.4517.